-This Guidance Note describes the provisions of the Agreement as summarised in Section A3, to facilitate engagement between the parties to a PW-CF6 in order to:
+This Guidance Note describes the provisions of the Agreement as summarised in Section A3, to facilitate engagement between the parties to a PWC in order to:

-- 1. address delay to the Time for Completion of the Works that has occurred since 01 January 2022 where the delay is caused by supply chain disruption; - address inflation in the prices of fuel and energy that has arisen since the Designated Date and inflation in the price of materials from the Contract Date for contracts using those FTS6 with a version date of 7th January 2022 (i.e. Category 1 projects); - address inflation in materials, fuel and energy prices that has arisen from 01 January 2022 onwards for contracts using those FTS6 with a version date prior to 7th January 2022 (i.e. Category 2 projects); - 4. proactively, and collaboratively, manage the on-going impact of these external factors insofar as is possible within the project's original delivery parameters.
+- address delay to the Substantial Completion of the Works, or a Section of the Works, that has occurred since 01 January 2022 where the delay is caused by supply chain disruption; - address inflation in the prices of fuel and energy that has arisen since the Designated Date for contracts using those PWC contracts with a version date of 7th January 2022 but only where PV1 applies in the Contract (i.e. Category 1 projects); - 3. address inflation in materials, fuel and energy prices that has arisen from 01 January 2022 onwards for those PWC contracts with a version date earlier than 7th January 2022 (i.e. Category 2 projects); - 4. proactively, and collaboratively, manage the on-going impact of these external factors insofar as is possible within the project's original delivery parameters.